Former TN Assembly Spkr Sedapatti Muthiah no more | Politics

 He was 77 years old.

+Tamil Nadu Governor RN Ravi and Chief Minister M K Stalin condoled the demise of Muthiah.

-Muthiah, fondly addressed as Sedpattiar, was the Speaker during the 1991-96 AIADMK regime and was later part of the AB Vajpayee-led union cabinet for while in 1998.
+Muthiah, fondly addressed as Sedapattiar, was the Speaker during the 1991-96 AIADMK regime and was later part of the AB Vajpayee-led union cabinet for a while in 1998.

 He was in the news over some confusion in casting his ballot during the confidence vote faced by the late Vajpayee in 1999, when the BJP-led NDA government lost by one vote.